The Eastbound Ultralight Compact Enduro Trail Jack

 - stored as one unit with unique compression foot; no loose parts!

 - flexible rubber anti slip foot provides maximum stability on hard surfaces such as asphalt or rocks.
-The tapered end of inner most shaft element is pushed into the hollow rubber foot.
+When you store the Trail Jack, the tapered end of inner most shaft element is pushed into the hollow rubber foot.
 This locks the complete unit together so there are no loose element to lose..

 Delivery of the Eastbound Ultralight Compact Enduro Trail Jack includes;